kat-ash59/FilmQueryProject/README.md

 If the user looks up a film by id, they are prompted to enter the film id.
 If the film is not found, they see a message saying so.
 If the film is found, its title, year, rating, and description are displayed.

+note: with user story #4 added language to printout

+note: with user story #5 added actor list to printout

 #### User story #3
 completed 10/29/24

 If the user looks up a film by search keyword, they are prompted to enter it.
 If no matching films are found, they see a message saying so.
 Otherwise, they see a list of films for which the search term was found anywhere in the title or description, with each film displayed exactly as it is for User Story 2.

+note: with user story #4 added language to printout

+note: with user story #5 added actor list to printout

 #### User story #4
 completed 10/29/24

 When a film is displayed, its language (English,Japanese, etc.) is displayed, in addition to the film's title, year, rating, and description.

+note: with user story #5 added actor list to printout

 #### User story #5
 completed 10/29/24